taikedz-mt/spawntrap/README.md

 Place a `spawnstep:spawntrap` node directly on top of a node as configured in `spawndefs.lua` and the corresponding mob will spawn.

-To dig traps, you need the `dipsawntrap` privilege.
+To dig traps, you need the `digsawntrap` privilege.

+You can change the spawn trap's texture in `spawndefs.lua`

 ## `/spawnto` command